 How to Obtain a Motorcycle Endorsement

-Indiana residents who are at least 16 years and 90 days of age and hold a valid Indiana driver’s license may:
+- Must be at least 16 years and 90 days of age

-- Pass a motorcycle skills exam at an authorized Ride Safe Indiana training location
+- successfully completing a motorcycle skills exam with an approved Ride Safe Indiana skills

 The motorcycle skills exam is only good for the validity of the motorcycle learner’s permit.

 NOTE: Completion of the skills exam, is NOT the same as completing a motorcycle training course.